James-R-Han/DR-MPC/README.md

 ## Setup Instructions

-Assuming you are currently in 'clone_location'.
+Assuming your current directory path is 'clone_location'.

 1. **Create and activate the conda environment**
    Ensure you have conda installed.
 Then, run the following commands to create and activate the environment: